colts70/The-Sematic-Stack/README.md

 With HESS:

-- crawlers read one small file
+- crawlers read 5 anchors
 - understand the site immediately
 - crawl with intent instead of exploration

-This reduces crawl waste and makes your domain **cheaper and safer to index**, directly improving crawl frequency, freshness, and inclusion priority.
+This reduces crawl waste and makes your Root Descriptor domain cheaper and safer to index, directly improving crawl frequency, freshness, and inclusion priority.

 Speed-to-index / speed-to-ship for new products